pduchnovsky/duchnovsky.com/source/_posts/fast-easy-static-page-generator-with-hosting-and-all-of-this-for-free.md

      {% endfor %}
    </urlset>
    ```
+Now you could enable optional plugin "Submit Sitemap"  by cdeleeuwe in **Plugins** section of Netlify, which automatically sends our sitemap to Google, Bing, and Yandex after every build.

 As for obfuscation plugin, you can use this html code in your posts or theme files to obfuscate email addresses either taken from config or directly used in the code.
 This should provide at least minimal protection.